kikorb/currency-conversor/README.md

 currency-converter
 ==================

-A currency converter for uebersicht
+A currency converter for ubersicht